msymeonides/Migrate3D/README.md

 \theta = \cos^{-1} (\frac{a \cdot b}{ |a||b| })
 $$

-The maximum angle calculated for each value of τ per object is stored in a worksheet named "Turning Angles", with each row being an object ID, each column being a value of τ, and the values within being the maximum angle detected for that value of τ.
+The median angle calculated for each value of τ per object is stored in a worksheet named "Turning Angles", with each row being an object ID, each column being a value of τ, and the values within being the median angle detected for that value of τ.

 ## Summary Sheet